epiverse-trace/packagetemplate/README.md

 Contributions are welcome via [pull requests](https://github.com/%7B%7B%20gh_repo%20%7D%7D/pulls).

+### Related projects

+This project is related to other existing projects in R or other languages, but also differs from them in the following aspects:

+-

 ### Code of Conduct

 Please note that the {{ packagename }} project is released with a